Create your first recipe

 The recipe will search for cases in Salesforce with the same case name as the Jira issue.

-records. - Drag the Summary datapill into the Subject field.
+3. Drag the Summary datapill into the Subject field.
+Action fields

 # Step 6: Set up the conditional statement

-This step instructs the recipe to check if the Salesforce case is closed.
-If not, the recipe updates the status to closed.
+This step instructs the recipe to check if the Salesforce case is not closed.
+If the case is open, the recipe updates the status to closed.

-- Click the + below Actions and click IF condition.
+Click + (plus) below Actions and click IF condition.

 # Step 7: Save and start your recipe